Fed cuts rates on 7-3 vote, gives mixed signals on next move

 St. Louis President James Bullard wanted a half-point cut while Boston Fed President Eric Rosengren and Kansas City Fed President Esther George did not want a rate cut at all.

-There was little change in policymakers’ projections for the economy, with growth seen at a slightly higher 2.2% this year and the unemployment rate to be 3.7% through 2020.
+There was little change in policymakers’ projections for the economy, with GDP growth seen at a slightly higher 2.2% this year and the unemployment rate to be 3.7% through 2020.
 Inflation is projected to be 1.5% for the year, below the Fed’s 2% target, before rising to 1.9% next year.

-Fed Chair Jerome Powell is scheduled to hold a press conference at 2:30 p.m.
-EDT (1830 GMT) to elaborate on the policy decision.

-The rate cut fell short of the more aggressive reduction in borrowing costs that President Donald Trump had demanded from Fed officials, whom he has insulted as “boneheads” who have put the economic recovery in jeopardy.

 The Fed also cut rates in July, the first such move since 2008.